-This three-year course will equip you with real-world, problem-solving skills and an understanding of the academic theory that underpins professional accounting and finance practice.
+This Accounting and Finance BSc degree will equip you with real-world, problem-solving skills.
+You'll learn about the academic theory that underpins professional accounting and finance practice.

-This course will give you a head start on your career with industry-recognised accreditations, research-informed teaching, and practitioner insight.
+This three-year course will give you a head start on your career.
+You'll benefit from industry-recognised accreditations, research-informed teaching, and practitioner insight.

-Balancing practical application and the development of technical skills, the programme covers the core areas of financial accounting, management accounting, and finance.
+Our course balances practical application and the development of technical skills.
+The programme will cover the core areas of financial accounting, management accounting, and finance.

 Quality and ranking

-- 4th in the UK for graduate prospects in Accounting and Finance – The Complete University Guide 2020
+- Top 20 in the UK for Graduate Prospects in Accounting and Finance – The Complete University Guide 2022

 If you want to become a chartered accountant, it is important to study a degree that is professionally accredited.
 This shows that your degree meets the standards set by the industry, and often means that you do not need to take certain additional exams after you graduate (this is called an ‘exemption’).